Jamesrolandv/myportfolio/wp-content/plugins/mystickymenu/readme.txt

 Webnus netStudio theme
 ** Sticky Class =>.nav-wrap2

-Weblizar
-** Sticky Class => .row

 Wrock Metro Theme (entire header)
 ** Sticky Class =>#navigation

 == Frequently Asked Questions ==

 = How to find Sticky Class, what should I enter here? = So this depends on what you want to make sticky and what theme do you use, but for example, if you want your menu to be sticky, then you can examine the code (in firefox right click and “View page source”) and find HTML element in which your menu is situated.
 This element has some class or id, and that’s the Sticky Class we need.
-If using class then don’t forget to ad dot (.) in front of the class name or hash (#) in front of id.
+If using class then don’t forget to add dot (.) in front of the class name or hash (#) in front of id.
 Twenty Thirteen default working class is ".navbar" without of quotes.

 = Is there any way to restrict the width to the width of the header, rather than it being full width? = Yes, just leave the "Sticky Background Color" field blank (clear).
 Then if needed define a custom background color for a sticky header inside ".myfixed CSS class" field using .myfixed class.

-= Ho do I add a small logo to the menu? =
+= How do I add a small logo to the menu? =
 That will depend on a theme you use, but if initially your menu and logo are in one div then you can use that div class or id in My Sticky Bar settings.